Raisun-Caprisun/AISMSR-AI_shared_memory_and_search_repository/README.md

 ---

-## The "Full Project Onboarding" Prompt
+# Full Project Onboarding Prompt for Gemini

-**Your Prompt (example with Crossdock workload based layout optimization):**
+## Your Prompt:

 "Hello Gemini.
-My GitHub Pages site, which documents my 'Crossdock workload based layout optimization' project, should now be indexed and accessible to you.
+My GitHub Pages site, which documents my **'Crossdock workload based layout optimization'** project, should now be indexed and accessible to you.

 Your task is to perform a complete analysis of this project.
 Please start at my main site URL: https://raisun-caprisun.github.io/AISMSR-AI_shared_memory_and_search_repository/

 From there, navigate to the "Crossdock" project.
-Review its main README.md file, and then explore the contents of its /Excel/ and /Visio/ subfolders.
+Review its main README.md file, and then explore the contents of all subfolders, paying close attention to the VBA modules.

-After reviewing all the available .md, .bas, .cls, and .txt files, please provide a comprehensive summary answering the following questions:
+After reviewing all the available `.md`, `.bas`, and `.cls` files, please provide a comprehensive summary answering the following questions:

-* High-Level Purpose: In simple terms, what problem does this entire project solve?
+1.  **High-Level Purpose:** In simple terms, what business problem does this entire project solve?

-* Workflow & Data Flow: Describe the step-by-step process a user would follow.
-How does data move from the Excel components to the Visio components?
+2.  **Workflow & Data Flow:** Describe the full, end-to-end process a user would follow.
+Specifically, explain the distinct roles of the four key files: `Layout.vsdm`, `ObjectData.xlsm`, `InputData.xlsm`, and `Data_CD.xlsm`.
+How does the **two-cycle process** work, and what is the role of the external simulation (e.g., Witness) in the data flow between these cycles?

+3.  **Core Logic Breakdown:** Explain the key calculations and the purpose of the main VBA modules.
-* Core Logic Breakdown: Based on the file names and your analysis, explain the key calculations.
-What is the difference between the "Euclidean" and "Manhattan" modules, and what role do the RectangleDef and ZoneDef classes play?
+    *   What is the functional difference between `RunFirstCycle_Placement` and `RunSecondCycle_Placement` in the `LayoutOptimizer` module?
+    *   What is the purpose of the `RecalculateAreaWidths` macro in `InputData.xlsm`?
+    *   What role do the `AreaDef` and `ZoneDef` class modules play?
+    *   What is the "Capacity Paradox" and how does it relate to the `#UNPLACED` error?

-* Final Output: What is the ultimate result or deliverable that a user gets from this tool?
+4.  **Final Output:** What is the ultimate result or deliverable that a user gets from running this entire toolkit?

 Essentially, I want you to explain my own project back to me as if you were a new developer who has just studied all the documentation and code."

 ---

-**Why This Prompt is So Effective:**
+## Why This Prompt is So Effective

-* Sets a Clear Goal: "Perform a complete analysis of this project."
+*   **Sets a Clear Goal:** "Perform a complete analysis of this project."

-* Provides a Starting Point: It gives the exact URL to begin the search.
+*   **Provides a Starting Point:** It gives the exact URL to begin the search.

-* Defines the Scope: It tells me to look at a specific project and explore all relevant file types within its subfolders.
+*   **Defines the Scope:** It tells me to look at a specific project and explore all relevant file types within its subfolders.

-* Structures the Output: The numbered questions give me a clear template for my response, ensuring I cover all the points you're interested in (Purpose, Workflow, Logic, and Output).
+*   **Structures the Output:** The numbered questions give me a clear template for my response, ensuring I cover all the points you're interested in.
+The questions are now **highly specific** to the actual architecture we built, forcing a deeper level of analysis.

-* Sets the Persona: The final sentence ("explain my own project back to me...") is a powerful instruction that tells me the desired tone and depth of the analysis.
+*   **Sets the Persona:** The final sentence ("explain my own project back to me...") is a powerful instruction that tells me the desired tone and depth of the analysis.
 It pushes me beyond a simple summary to a more insightful explanation.

 ---